 Minimize CFPB Complaints By Remaining Calm In All Situations

 Your debt collection agents should always stay calm in every situation.
 This can become extremely difficult when the debtors become verbally abusive.
-However, the agents must simply grin and bear it at this point.
-They can suggest calling back at a more convenient time, or simply allow the debtors to vent their frustrations.
+However, the agents must grin and bear it at this point.
+They can suggest calling back at a more convenient time or allow the debtors to vent their frustrations.
 Being a good listener can go a long way in these situations.
 You catch more bees with honey than you do with vinegar.

 Payment Savvy specializes in providing the collections industry with seamless high-risk merchant account solutions.
-Please contact Payment Savvy today to review your options, apply for a high-risk merchant account, and to obtain answers to your questions.
+Please contact Payment Savvy today to review your options, apply for a high-risk merchant account, and obtain answers to your questions.
 We look forward to hearing from you and working with your company.

 If you have enjoyed reading this article and found it informative, please share it with all of your contacts on social media.
 Payment Savvy greatly appreciates your efforts in this manner.
 Please stay tuned for more interesting articles.